Meriem1551/printf/README.md

 <h4>6.
 How is the world ruled and led to war?
 Diplomats lie to journalists and believe t
 hese lies when they see them in print</h4>
-Handle the following conversion specifier: p.
+<p>Handle the following conversion specifier: p.</p>

+- You don’t have to handle the flag characters
+- You don’t have to handle field width
+- You don’t have to handle precision
+- You don’t have to handle the length modifiers

 <h4>7.
 The big print gives and the small print takes away </h4>
 Handle the following flag characters for non-custom conversion specifiers: